mcorbin/meuse-website/content/installation/mirroring/_index.md

 libc = { version = "0.2.64", registry = "mirror" }
 ```

-Here, the crate `libc` will be downloaded from Meuse.
+Here, the crate `libc` will be downloaded from the mirror exposed by Meuse.

 ## How it works

-When Meuse receives requests on `/api/v1/mirror` to download crates, it will check if the crate file already exists in its store.
+When Meuse receives a request on `/api/v1/mirror` to download a crate, it will check if the crate file already exists in its store.
 If the file exists, Meuse will return it to the client.

-If not, the request is forwarded to `crates.io`, Meuse will download the crate file, cache it in its store and then return it to the client.
+If not, the request is forwarded to `crates.io`.
+Meuse will download the crate file, cache it in its store and then return it to the client.

 ![Cargo mirroring schema](/cargo_mirror1.jpg)